Blue Phase: Optimal Network Traffic Control for Legacy and Autonomous Vehicles: Numerical Experiments

 \subsection{Impact of departure rate}

 The evolution of the total system travel time (TSTT) for a varying departure rate is depicted in Figure \ref{fig:exp3tstt}.
 For this experiment, the green phase lost time is set to 2 s and we vary the departure rate from 4,000 veh/h (lowest demand) to 10,000 (highest demand).
 As expected, we observe that TSTT increases super-linearly with the departure rate, \emph{i.e.} travel demand.
 We find that the market penetration of AVs has a significant impact on TSTT.
 If less than 50\% of AVs are present in the system, we find that the use of dedicated AV lanes and the blue phase is not beneficial for the network in terms of TSTT, even at high demands, as noted by the performance of the benchmark which outperforms the hybrid network control policy for these levels of AV market penetration.
 Recall that the benchmark represents the TSTT when the pure, green network traffic control policy is used with the equivalent of two LV-lanes.
-At high demands (\emph{i.e.} 8,000 veh/h and beyond), we find that a market penetration of at least 60\% of AVs outperforms the benchmark.
-At the highest departure rate tested (\emph{i.e.} 10,000 veh/h) the average TSTT is reduced by 1/3 for a market penetration of 70\%.
-In turn, higher market penetration rates slightly decrease this figure.
+At high demands (\emph{i.e.} 8,000 veh/h and beyond), we find that a market penetration of more than 50\% of AVs outperforms the benchmark.
+At the highest departure rate tested (\emph{i.e.} 10,000 veh/h), for a market penetration of 70\%, the average TSTT is reduced by 1/2 compared to the benchmark.
+For AV market penetration rates of 80\% and higher, we find that the reduction of the average TSTT is lesser than that achieved at 70\% of AV market penetration.
 This can be explained by the fact that network capacity is not fully used at 100\% of AVs compared to 70\% since in the former configuration LV-lanes remain empty throughout the experiment.\\

 To further investigate the behavior of the proposed hybrid network control policy, we examine average, vehicle-class travel times relative to the benchmark configuration.
 Figure \ref{fig:exp3TT} shows the average vehicle travel time for AVs (blue series), LVs (green series) and overall (orange series) in the network based on AV proportion and departure rate.
 The benchmark is shown as a dashed flat line in red.
 Three main trends can be identified: first, we find that increasing the departure rate mainly impacts the mean relative travel time of LVs with regards to the benchmark.
 Second, the proportion of AVs minimizing the mean vehicle travel time in the network is relatively robust to the travel demand and is found to be around 70\% of AVs.
 This suggests that at lower or higher market penetration rates, network capacity is not saturated and AV- or LV-lanes are under-utilized, respectively.
 This insight can help in identifying the optimal AV market penetration rate to deploy AV lanes and blue phases.
 Third, for high levels of travel demand, a sufficiently high proportion of AVs improves on the benchmark, \emph{i.e.} the average vehicle travel time (over both LVs and AVs) obtained using the hybrid network control policy is lower than the average vehicle travel time obtained with the pure, green network control policy.